Buddhists have always known that the core Buddhist beliefs can make for happiness and contentment. Now science is suggesting they may be right.

 Make giving part of your life, can help you achieve more happiness.
 Researcher Stephen Post says ‘helping a neighbor, volunteering, or donating goods and services results in a “helper’s high,” and you get more health benefits than you would from exercise or quitting smoking.
 Listening to a friend, passing on your skills, celebrating others’ successes, and forgiveness also contribute to happiness,’ he says.

-These principles are simply enough to live by and as both spiritual and scientific theories say they can make us happier they are well worth giving a try.
+These principles are simple enough to live by and as both spiritual and scientific theories say they can make us happier they are well worth giving a try.